Get Whipped With This Goat Cheese & Pomegranate Tartlet Recipe

 Holy instant appetizer, Batman!

-Now round up your ingredients, grab that boning knife (yes, we know, no meat here but the boning knife has other uses), and let’s get to appetizing!
+Now round up your ingredients and get a large cutting board ready, then grab an F.N.
+Sharp Santoku or chef's knife for some light herb cutting – and keep either a paring knife or boning knife handy, (yes, we know, no meat here but the boning knife has other uses) – and let’s get to appetizing!